Yū Kikumura

-Yū Kikumura (菊村 憂, Kikumura Yū) was allegedly a member of the Japanese Red Army, an armed militant organization.
+Yū Kikumura (菊村 憂, Kikumura Yū) is an alleged a member of the Japanese Red Army, an armed militant organization.

 Arrest in The Netherlands

 Police arrested Kikumura in Schiphol Airport in Amsterdam in 1986 when they found him carrying a bomb in his luggage.
 After spending four months in prison, a judge ruled the search of his luggage was illegal and he was deported to Japan.

 Arrest in the United States

 Kikumura was arrested on April 12, 1988, at a rest stop on the New Jersey Turnpike by a state trooper who thought he was acting suspiciously.
 He was found carrying three 18-inch (46-cm) mercury fulminate pipe bombs hidden in fire extinguishers containing roofing-nail shrapnel.
-Prosecutors believe that Kikumura had planned to bomb a US Navy recruitment office in the Veteran's Administration building on 34th Street in Manhattan on April 14, the anniversary of the U.S. raid on Libya.
+Prosecutors believe that Kikumura had planned to bomb a US Navy recruitment office in the Veteran's Administration building on 24th Street in Manhattan on April 14, the anniversary of the U.S. raid on Libya.
+The terror attack was allegedly intended to be simultaneous with an attack in Naples, Italy, which did happen.